xtuml/bridgepoint/doc-bridgepoint/notes/8951_marking_editor/8951_marking_editor_dnt.md

 6.4  Model of marking
 ![ooaofmarking](ooaofmarking.png)
+6.4.1  Note that the model of marking as displayed here cannot be translated by MC-Java because the many-to-many R2 relationship is not formalized and requires an associative class in order to formalize.

 6.5  Marking Editor User Interface
 ![marking_editor](marking_editor.png)
 6.5.1  The initial implementation of the marking editor shall be a dialog.